-- Wireless Network Name (SSID).
-The SSID identifies the wireless network.
+• Wireless Network Name (SSID) The SSID identified es the wireless network.
 You can use up to 32 alphanumeric characters.
-The SSID is casesensitive.
+The SSID is case- sensitive.
 The SSID in the wireless adapter card must match the SSID of the wireless router.
-In some configuration utilities (such as in Windows XP), the term "wireless network name" is used instead of SSID. - If WEP Authentication is used, circle one: Open System, Shared Key, or Auto.
+In some configuration utilities (such as in Windows XP), the term "wireless network name" is 3 used instead of SSID.

+• If WEP Authentication is used, circle one: Shared Key or Auto.